 Calculating how much your swimming pool service will cost involves several different factors.
 Pricing can vary in different parts of the country, according to the size and type of pool you have, whether the services are for a residential or commercial pool and depending on the specific services that you require.
-Your pool service schedule will also affect cost; some require only a weekly visit while others demand a twice weekly appointment.
+Your pool service schedule will also affect cost; some require only a weekly visit while others need a twice weekly appointment.

 This guide will provide some average costs for different services and pool sizes to help you plan ahead for pool maintenance.